DocAdam/adamthepugh/site/docs/portfolio/overview.md

 ### Problem-solving

-Projects where the real challenge is not just the wording, but the structure, the workflow, the ambiguity, or the lack of a usable system.
+Projects where the real challenge is not just wording, but structure, workflow, ambiguity, or the absence of a usable system.

 ### Tools and systems